This article appeared on Tiny Buddha.

-Looking back on my life, I’ve come to realize I was very judgmental of others.
+Looking back on my life, I know I was very judgmental of others.
 I expected others to behave in certain predefined ways, and I stereotyped people based on their country of origin.
 For example, I assumed that all Italians would speak a lot and loudly.
 All Swedish would be blond and shy.
 All Greeks would be cheese lovers, and all Chinese were supposed to eat dog meat.

 The truth is, I was putting labels on people and seeing the world in black and white.
 As if I was the only one holding the absolute truth and the “right” way of perceiving the world, and anything else was either strange or abnormal.

 Cognitive distortions like labeling or stereotyping separate us and shut us down.
 When I was meeting the world with a “my way or no way” approach, I was stuck on my ego.
 My mind was too busy judging, so it had no time to listen or understand other points of view, and everything outside my comfort zone scared me.

 The real shift happened the day I decided to meet new people with the eyes of a child, with curiosity and a genuine interest to know them and connect with them, from the heart.
 I started to ask questions, like: “What makes you say this?”
 “What makes you do that?” or “I’m not sure I understand.
 Can you tell me more about that?”

 New insights and new perspectives came to life that I’d like to share with you today.